 - Practice within the legal, ethical and cultural safety parameters of the nursing profession in different contexts.

-- Demonstrate professional behaviour consistent and with and informed by a high ethical standard. • engage in self-directed learning and take responsibility for ongoing learning.
+- Demonstrate professional behaviour consistent and with and informed by a high ethical standard.

 - Integrate Te Tiriti o Waitangi into your professional practice.